praetorian-inc/nebula/DEVELOPMENT.md

 - `Echo` - A useful debugging stage that will print the values received on the input channel to stdout and send the values unchanged to the output channel.
 - `ToJsonBytes` - Marshals the input channel value to JSON and returns the resulting `[]byte`.
 - `ToString` - Casts the input value to a string.

+## Output Providers

+Output providers are responsible for handling the output of data from modules.
+They abstract the complexity of writing data to different targets, allowing for a consistent interface.

+Each module defines the output providers it supports.
+All data sent to the final output channel is processed by each of the configured output providers.